dajobe/raptor/tests/mkr/README.txt

 which are the input mKR file and the expected output NTriples file.

-Serializer tests are a pair of files: xxx.ttl xxx.mkr which are the input Turtle file and the expected output mKR file. which are the input mKR file and the expected output NTriples file.
+Serializer tests are a pair of files: xxx.ttl xxx.mkr  or  xxx.rdf xxx.mkr
+which are the input Turtle or RDF file and the expected output mKR file. which are the input mKR file and the expected output NTriples file.

 Roundtrip tests are a pair of files: xxx.mkr xxx.mkr.mkr which are the input mKR file and the expected output mKR file.

-Richard H. McCullough Dec/23/2015
+Richard H. McCullough Jan/10/2015